Comparison of electoral systems: Black's spatial model

-A neutral model does not bring with it any concept of accuracy or truth for voting systems.

-Impartial culture models define distributions of ballots cast under a neutral voting model, treating the electorate as a random noise source.
+Neutral models

+Neutral voting models try to minimize the number of parameters.
+The most common such model is the impartial anonymous culture model (or Dirichlet model).
+These models assume voters assign each candidate a utility completely at random (from a uniform distribution).

-Hybrid models
+Comparisons of models

-It is possible to combine jury models with spatial models: it can be assumed that voters are influenced partly by their views of the qualities of candidates and partly by ideological considerations.
-This breaks their preferences down into separate independent and non-independent components.
-Hybrid models are discussed briefly by Darlington but have not been widely adopted.

-Empirical comparison

 Tideman and Plassmann conducted a study which showed that a two-dimensional spatial model gave a reasonable fit to 3-candidate reductions of a large set of electoral rankings.
-Jury and neutral models and one-dimensional spatial models were shown to be inadequate but hybrid models were not considered.

-They looked at Condorcet cycles in voter preferences (an example of which is A being preferred to B by a majority of voters, B to C and C to A) and found that the number of them was consistent with small-sample effects, concluding that "voting cycles will occur very rarely, if at all, in elections with many voters".

-The relevance of sample size had been studied previously by Gordon Tullock, who argued graphically that although finite electorates will always be prone to cycles, the area in which candidates may give rise to cycling becomes progressively smaller as the number of voters increases.
+Jury models, neutral models, and one-dimensional spatial models were all inadequate.
+They looked at Condorcet cycles in voter preferences (an example of which is A being preferred to B by a majority of voters, B to C and C to A) and found that the number of them was consistent with small-sample effects, concluding that "voting cycles will occur very rarely, if at all, in elections with many voters."
+The relevance of sample size had been studied previously by Gordon Tullock, who argued graphically that although finite electorates will be prone to cycles, the area in which candidates may give rise to cycling shrinks as the number of voters increases.

 Utilitarian models

 A utilitarian model views voters as ranking candidates in order of utility.
-The rightful winner, under this model, is the candidate who maximises overall social utility.
+The rightful winner, under this model, is the candidate who maximizes overall social utility.
 A utilitarian model differs from a spatial model in several important ways: